 Once known as Cheiranthus mutabilis, this is a shrubby perennial wallflower with narrow leaves, which hails from the Canary Islands and Madeira.
-The original species (ht 80 cm, pictured at left) had flowers which open pale yellow then age to mauve, blooming in late winter and spring.
+The original species (ht 80 cm, pictured above) had flowers which open pale yellow then age to mauve, blooming in late winter and spring.
+There is a cultivar of this Erysimum called 'Variegatum' that has cream-striped leaves.
 The cultivar 'Winter Joy' (ht 80 cm, pictured below) has pretty mauve flowers, which bloom from winter into spring.
+They have a light scent.
 The plants enjoy a sunny, well-drained position, on the dry side, with a little lime added to the soil.
 They need to be cut back after flowering to keep them compact, but they will only last a few years: propagate from cuttings.

 Erysimum species are regarded as a good source of food for bees and hoverflies.